pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.addWidget`            PDF only: add a PDF Form field :meth:`Page.annot_names`          PDF only: a list of annotation and widget names :meth:`Page.annots`               return a generator over the annots on the page :meth:`Page.apply_redactions`     PDF olny: process redaction annots on the page :meth:`Page.bound`                rectangle of the page :meth:`Page.deleteAnnot`          PDF only: delete an annotation :meth:`Page.deleteLink`           PDF only: delete a link
+:meth:`Page.addWidget`            PDF only: add a PDF Form field :meth:`Page.annot_names`          PDF only: a list of annotation and widget names :meth:`Page.annots`               return a generator over the annots on the page :meth:`Page.apply_redactions`     PDF olny: process the redactions of the page :meth:`Page.bound`                rectangle of the page :meth:`Page.deleteAnnot`          PDF only: delete an annotation :meth:`Page.deleteLink`           PDF only: delete a link